 You guys, these muffins taste like the larger-than-your-head chocolate muffins from Costco.

-You know, the ones that taste like heaven.
+You know, the ones that taste like a bite of fudgy chocolate heaven.

 If you haven’t had the pleasure of indulging in one of these treats, well, lemme tell you bout ’em.
 They are so moist and fudgy you begin to wonder if you are eating a brownie, or chocolate cake, or fudge or is it all three at once?
 They are packed to the brim with chocolate flavor.
 And if that wasn’t enough, they are laden with chocolate chips that sort-of melt into the muffin and act as mini fudge bombs.